top of page

 An Andalusian hall in a hotel in Barranquilla, with arches and a skylight over red tiles

-As reported in December 2015, Public Policy Polling showed that 30% of Republicans and 19% of Democrats supporting bombing “Agrabah,” the fictional city of Disney’s Aladdin.
+December 2015 Public Policy Polling showed that 30% of Republicans and 19% of Democrats supporting bombing “Agrabah,” the fictional city of Disney’s Aladdin.
 Among Trump supporters, the tally was even higher, as was their support for the “Muslim ban” and outlawing Islam in the US outright.
 How do we reconcile many Americans’ limited knowledge of the MENA region with their certainty that they must ban Muslims, bomb Agrabah, or legislate against “shariah law”?

 This course historicizes and interrogates various perceptions of the “Middle East” to better understand the emotional and material investments Americans hold for the region.
 In a moment in which expertise is uniquely devalued – and truthiness, to borrow from Stephen Colbert, seems to matter as much as fact – this course seriously considers how and why Americans feel so deeply - and so certainly - about the Middle East.